hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ### Namespaces

 You should **never** include a namespace for global use.
-Please note the code below shows what you should *not* do.
+Please note the following snippet of code shows what you should **not** do.

 ```cpp
 #include <map>